 How To Take A Day Trip To Capri

 - It is easy to take a day trip to Capri from Sorrento or Naples by boat.
 Regular ferries run to Marina Grande: from here you can take the funicular to Capri Town.
 Note that both the ferries and the funicular can get very crowded during peak times (even in late September, when I visited, there were lots of people about).

-- Alternatively, you could book an all-inclusive day tour from Sorrento with LivItaly.
+- Alternatively, you could book an all-inclusive day tour from Sorrento or Naples with LivItaly.
 This includes ferry, sightseeing, the Blue Grotto, and more.
 (Don’t forget to use booking code BEWITCHEDBYITALY for your 10% discount.)

 - To get to the Blue Grotto you can either catch the bus to the small town of Anacapri, or take a round-island boat trip from Marina Grande.
 Either way, you will then have to buy a ticket for a rowing boat if you want to go inside the cavern.